Skip to main content

 Collision

-Collision coverage pays for the damage to your car if you hit something while driving.
-You always have to pay a deductible before the insurance company pays the rest of the claim.
+Collision coverage helps pay for damage to your car if you hit something while driving.
+You always have to pay a deductible before the insurance company pays toward the rest of the claim.
 The higher your deductible, the lower your premium, but also the more you have to pay out of pocket.

 Comprehensive

-Comprehensive coverage pays for the damage to your car caused by something other than a collision, such as a tree limb falling on your hood.
-It works the same way as collision coverage: you pay a deductible first, and then the insurance company pays the rest.
+Comprehensive coverage helps pay for the damage to your car caused by something other than a collision, such as a tree limb falling on your hood.
+It works the same way as collision coverage: you pay a deductible first, and then the insurance company pays toward the rest.

 Personal Injury Protection (PIP)

-Personal injury protection (PIP) coverage pays for the medical expenses of you and your passengers if you’re injured in an accident.
+Personal injury protection (PIP) coverage helps pay for the medical expenses of you and your passengers if you’re injured in an accident.
 It also covers pedestrians you may hit with your car.

 In New York State, PIP coverage is mandatory and may have a deductible.
-This means you may have to pay some of the medical bills yourself before the insurance company pays.
-This can be a nasty surprise for many people who don’t know about it.
+This means you may have to pay some of the medical bills yourself before the insurance company contributes to costs.
+This can be an unexpected expense for many people who don’t know about it.

 Factors to Consider When Choosing an Auto Insurance Deductible